Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/lib_dev_menu/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)

-Dev menu package is a useful package when it comes to debugging your app and/or easily accessing some common development specific information and settings.
+Dev menu brick is a useful when it comes to debugging your app and/or easily accessing some common development specific information and settings.
 You can define secret inputs which after being triggered a defined number of times will execute a callback.
 From that callback you can define any app-specific behaviors like navigating to a screen, displaying a dev modal sheet with additional data or your own behaviors.

 ## Widgets

-Within the `prime_dev_menu` package you can find the `DevMenuListener` widget and the `showDevMenuBottomSheet` function.
+Within the `dev_menu` brick you can find the `DevMenuListener` widget and the `showDevMenuBottomSheet` function.

 ### DevMenuListener